 Another remarkable contribution of Yelv was that he successfully persuaded Genghis Khan and Kublai Khan not to turn the whole of China into a huge pasture for their horses and cows; moreover, he promoted many efficient policies to preserve and develop agriculture and economy.

-Because of him, most places in China were protected from being completely destroyed.
+Because of him, most places in China were protected from being destroyed.

-Yelv also helped Genghis Khan and his sons apply proper etiquettes among emperors and officers, create basic laws, centralize power, refine political system, establish educational institutions, public tax and agriculture policies, etc., inspired by Confucianism and Han culture.
+Yelv also helped Genghis Khan and his sons apply proper etiquettes among emperors and officers, create basic laws, centralize power, refine the political system, establish educational institutions, public tax, and agriculture policies, etc., inspired by Confucianism and Han culture.

 Years later, his policies were further progressed and extensively implemented by Kublai Khan.